-It is important to obtain a careful history and a precise description of the symptoms.
-A physical examination with particular attention to the possible presence of cardiac contusion, acute and chronic heart failure, aortic dissection, aortic valve disease, hypertrophic cardiomyopathy, tachy- or bradyarrhythmias, apical ballooning syndrome, rhabdomyolysis with cardiac injury, pulmonary embolism, severe pulmonary hypertension, acute neurological disease, infiltrative diseases, drug toxicity, respiratory failure, sepsis, burns is required.
-9,22
+As recommended in the ESC guidelines, it is important to obtain a careful history and a precise description of the symptoms.
+A physical examination with particular attention to the possible presence of cardiac contusion, acute and chronic heart failure, aortic dissection, aortic valve disease, hypertrophic cardiomyopathy, tachy- or bradyarrhythmias, apical ballooning syndrome, rhabdomyolysis with cardiac injury, pulmonary embolism, severe pulmonary hypertension, acute neurological disease, infiltrative diseases, drug toxicity, respiratory failure, sepsis, burns and other conditions is required.
+9:27